sealsystems/seal-tlscert/README.md

 ## Quick start

-First you need to add a reference to seal-tlscert within your application.
+First you need to add a reference to @sealsystems/tlscert within your application.

 ```javascript
 const tlscert = require('@sealsystems/tlscert');